ten7/hosting-drupal-on-kubernetes/lab01_interactingWithK8s.md

 # Interacting with Kubernetes

 Kubernetes is an orchestrator which allows you to run your container-based workloads dynamically in a clustered environment.
 It provides provisioning, scheduling, and management so that you can focus on your workload, and not your infrastructure.
-The primary means we interact with Kubernetes -- often called "k8s" for short -- is the `kubectl` command.
+The primary means we interact with Kubernetes (often called "k8s" for short) is the `kubectl` command.
 This command allows you to create, inspect, edit, and delete any object within your Kubernetes cluster.

 In this lab we'll: